ANiggemann/ANI-Camera-Remote/README.md

   * Connect your remote release cable to the jack and the other end to your camera
 * **__Make sure the output of the GPIO is compatible with your camera!__** Use optocoupler or relay between ESP8266 and jack if unsure
 * Connect your computer or smartphone to the WiFi network ANI-CameraRemote with the password Remoter12345678
-* Open a web browser and browse to the IP address of your ESP8266 device
+* Open a web browser and browse to the IP address of your ESP8266 device (usually 192.168.4.1)
 * Control the remote via the webGUI
 * On a NodeMCU the program can be tested without any connection to a camera or an extra LED since NodeMCU contains a LED for GPIO2 onboard
   * Just press "One Shot" in the webGUI and the LED next to the antenna will light up